nais/examples/shop-backend/README.md

-# Spring Boot with PostgreSQL
+# Spring Boot API with PostgreSQL

 This is a simple example application that demonstrates how to use Kotlin, Spring Boot, and PostgreSQL together.
 The application provides a REST API for managing products and reviews, which are stored in a PostgreSQL database.